wisemuffin/airflow-dbt/README.md

 - uses the manifest.json to build out depencies as individual Airflow DAG tasks.
 Giving greater visability on errors, and bringing retry logic to dbt.

 ## dbt_selectors_standard_schedule
-This DAG recieves all the DBT tasks based on DBT selectors [docs](https://www.astronomer.io/blog/airflow-dbt-2) this allows us to take dbt_advanced and break out the DBT model based on selectors.
+This DAG receives all the DBT tasks based on DBT selectors [docs](https://www.astronomer.io/blog/airflow-dbt-2) this allows us to take dbt_advanced and break out the DBT model based on selectors.
 The benefit for this is if we need to run DAGs at different intervals and times.

 CICD Tool
 - load manifest